PhilippeW83440/SDCND/CarND-Behavioral-Cloning-P3/writeup_template.md

 My model consists of a convolution neural network with hierarchical 5x5 and 3x3 filter sizes followed by fully connected layers.

 The model includes RELU layers to introduce nonlinearity  and the data is normalized in the model using a Keras lambda layer.
+Additionaly cropping is integrated into the neural network so that this operation is performed on GPU: which is faster.

 In the context of this project a smaller network would probably have been good enough but I wanted to experiment with a network architecture that is suitable for larger scale and more realistic environments as reported in the scientific publication by Nvidia.
 This architecture and pipeline should be the basis for further testing based on real camera inputs taken from a car.

+To overcome potential memory issues when dealing with big data sets, Keras fit_generator is used.

 ####2.
 Attempts to reduce overfitting in the model